-Exercise helps ease hot flashes by lowering the amount of circulating FSH and LH and by increasing endorphin levels (which fall during a hot flash).
-An exercise routine of even 20 minutes duration three times a week can significantly reduce hot flashes.
+Exercise helps ease hot flashes by lowering circulating FSH and LH and increasing endorphin levels (which fall during a hot flash).
+An exercise routine of even 20 minutes three times a week can significantly reduce hot flashes.
 Weight-bearing exercises help prevent osteoporosis.

-Routine, daily bowel movements to get rid of waste products in the body can be crucial in maintaining balance through menopause.
+Routine, daily bowel movements to eliminate waste products in the body can be crucial in maintaining balance through menopause.
 The intestines are where circulating hormones have been accumulated and removed, keeping the body from recycling them and causing an imbalance.